GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # Allowed values: :POST, :PUT, :PATCH, :DELETE.
 Default: :DELETE
    # delete_verb: :DELETE

-   # Enables generation of code to handle API calls that return operations.
+   # If true, code for handling long-running operations is generated along with
+   # the resource.
+If false, that code is not generated.
    autogen_async: true
    # Sets parameters for handling operations returned by the API.
    async: !ruby/object:Api::OpAsync